earthspecies/BEBE/README.md

 ## Get data

 Copy formatted data from GCP to local drive (the GCP drive is `behavior_benchmarks`).
-To do this, make sure your machine is linked to the earthspecies cloud storage and run `gcsfuse --implicit-dirs behavior_benchmarks MOUNTING_DIR`.
-Here `MOUNTING_DIR` should be a path to an empty directory.
+I use `gsutil -m cp -r gs://behavior_benchmarks/formatted/DATASET_NAME /home/jupyter/behavior_data_local/data/`.

 ## Run experiment

 Edit `behavior_benchmarks/example_config/example_config_NAME.yaml` to suit your desires.
 If model-specific parameters aren't specified, the default values are used (see "Implement a new model", below)

-Run `python full_experiment.py --config /path/to/example_config_NAME.yaml`
+Run `python single_experiment.py --config /path/to/example_config_NAME.yaml`

 Look at outputs directory, which was specified in config file.
-You can also find nice pictures there.
+You can also find figures there.

 ## Run multiple experiments

-There are three notebooks which are useful:

-`grid_search_setup.ipynb`: Sets up config files for a grid search across specified hyperparameters.
+For selecting hyperparameters, the notebook `grid_search_setup.ipynb` sets up config files for a grid search across specified hyperparameters.

-`final_experiment_setup.ipynb`: Selects optimal hyperparameters and duplicates config files, in order to run multiple trials for the final experiment.

-`get_final_results.ipynb`: Computes mean and standard deviation for scores, across multiple individuals and multiple training runs.
-This is used to compute the final scores for the manuscript.
+Once these experiments have been run, use `experiment_with_replicates.py` to choose the best set of hyperparameters, run experiment replicates, and save final evaluation metrics.

+## How we did it

+We performed an initial hyperparameter sweep using `grid_search_setup.ipynb`, for the hyperparameters described in the paper.
+Then, we used `experiment_with_replicates.py` with to select hyperperameters from our hyperparameter search directory (`target_dir`), and perform `n_replicates=3` replicates.

+## Standalone evaluation

+To evaluate model outputs without integrating model training into the BEBE codebase, you need to save your model predictions as `.csv` files.
+Predictions should be of shape `[n_samples,]`, where each entry is an integer.
+Each file should have the same name as a file in the original dataset.
+Evaluation can then be performed using the `generate_evaluations_standalone` function in `BEBE/evaluation/evaluation.py`.

 ## Implement new model